Copied to Clipboard

 Certain skin conditions thought to be caused by heightened or fluctuating hormone levels that develop during pregnancy can cause rashes on the torso, arms, and legs.
 This rash disappears after delivery.

 Seeing a doctor is essential if you're experiencing itchiness and other symptoms like fatigue or weight loss.

 While the exact course of treatment for your itchy legs depends on what's causing the itchiness in the first place, there are some general things you can do to find relief.
 Let’s take a look.

 Apply A Cold Compress

-A cold compress is a simple remedy for itchiness.
+A cold compress is a common treatment for injuries like sprains because it reduces inflammation and swelling by restricting blood circulation.
+This also means that a cold compress is a simple remedy for itchiness.
 It can help numb the itch and reduce swelling.